 7. You Haven’t Bundled Your Policies

 Most insurance companies are willing to offer lower car insurance premiums if you are willing to do other business with them.
-See if you can get a discount if you bundle your car insurance along with a homeowners, renters, health, or life insurance policy.
+See if you can get a discount if you bundle your car insurance your along with a homeowners, renters and/or life insurance policy.
 This can not only lower your auto insurance rate, but the cost of other coverage could go down overall since you have bundled all of your policies together.

 It is also helpful to have a company you trust in charge of all of your insurance needs.
 The insurer will understand the value and trust you are putting in them and is more likely to work with you on special needs.